QueueClassic/queue_classic/README.md

 ### Ruby on Rails Setup

-Declare dependencies in Gemfile.
+Declare dependencies in Gemfile:

 ```ruby
 source 'https://rubygems.org' do
   gem 'queue_classic'
 end
 ```

-Add the database tables and stored procedures.
+Install queue_classic, which adds the needed migrations for the database tables and stored procedures:

 ```bash
 rails generate queue_classic:install
 bundle exec rake db:migrate
 ```

+#### Database connection

+Starting with with queue_classic 3.1, Rails is automatically detected and its connection is used.
+If you don't want to use the automatic database connection, set this environment variable to false: `export QC_RAILS_DATABASE=false`

+**Note on using ActiveRecord migrations:** If you use the migration, and you wish to use commands that reset the database from the stored schema (e.g. `rake db:reset`), your application must be configured with `config.active_record.schema_format = :sql` in `config/application.rb`.
+If you don't do this, the PL/pgSQL function that queue_classic creates will be lost when you reset the database.

 #### Active Job

-If you use Rails 4.2+, all you need to do is to set `config.active_job.queue_adapter = :queue_classic` in your `application.rb`.
+If you use Rails 4.2+ and want to use Active Job, all you need to do is to set `config.active_job.queue_adapter = :queue_classic` in your `application.rb`.
 Everything else will be taken care for you.
 You can now use the Active Job functionality from now.

 Just for your information, queue_classic detects your database connection and uses it.

-### Rake Task Setup
+### Plain Ruby Setup

-Alternatively, you can use the Rake task to prepare your database.
+If you're not using rails, you can use the Rake task to prepare your database:

 ```bash
 # Creating the table and functions